Cyclic Coloring of Plane Graphs with Maximum Face Size 16 and 17: Discharging rules

 Fix an $\ell$-face $f_0$ with $5\le \ell\le 11$.
+The face $f_0$ sends $A_\ell$ to each incident A-triangle, sends $B_\ell$ to each incident B-triangle, and sends $G_\ell$ to each incident column.
+The amounts of charge that are sent are determined in the following table (note that $\ell\ge 6$ since a minimal counterexample does not contain TRIANGLE$_0$ or FOUR$_0$).

-Let $uv_1v_2$ be a part of the boundary walk of a face $f_0$, and $f$ the other face containing the edge $v_1v_2$.
-Suppose that $f$ is either a C-triangle or a $4$-face, and let $f'$ be the face incident with $uv_1$ distinct from $f_0$.
+Suppose that $uv_1v_2$ is a part of the boundary walk of $f_0$, and the other face $f$ containing the edge $v_1v_2$ is either a C-triangle or a $4$-face.
+Let $f'$ be the face incident with $uv_1$ distinct from $f_0$.
 We define $t_f(v_1)$ as follows (when the face $f$ is clear from the context, we will omit the subscript).

 We next define $t(f)$ to be the value given by the following table.